Lafayette Square, Washington, D.C.: 20th century

 In the 20th century, the area around the square became less residential, with buildings increasingly occupied by offices and professional groups, especially in the 1920s, and the construction of the Treasury Annex.
 The last resident, Mary Chase Morris of the O'Toole House (730 Jackson Place), died during the Great Depression era, and her former home became an office building.

-Today's plan for the park dates from the 1930s.
+The current layout of the park dates from the 1930s.
 The park has five large statues.
 In the center stands Clark Mills' equestrian statue of President Andrew Jackson, erected in 1853; it is the first bronze statue cast in the United States.
 In the four corners are statues of foreign Revolutionary War heroes: